govtrack/boundaries_us/README.rst

 =============

-A full Django deployment for represents-boundaries with definitions for U.S.-specific data files.
+A full Django deployment for [represent-boundaries](https://github.com/tauberer/represent-boundaries) and [represent-maps](https://github.com/tauberer/represent-maps) with definitions for U.S.-specific data files.

 This project has confusing provenance.
 The Chicago Tribune created django-boundaryservice (http://github.com/newsapps/django-boundaryservice), a framework for creating an API around shapefiles.
 The Open North guys tweaked it in a separate fork (https://github.com/rhymeswithcycle/represent-boundaries).
-Then I forked the fork to add map tile generation for use with Google Maps API and OpenLayers/OpenStreetMap (https://github.com/tauberer/represent-boundaries) and then wrapped it up inside this project which has actual data and deployment details.
+Then I forked the fork to tweak the data import process.
+I also created a separate new project [represent-maps](https://github.com/tauberer/represent-maps) for creating map tiles for use with Google Maps API and OpenLayers/OpenStreetMap.
+This project wraps it all up with actual data and deployment details.

 Inside you'll find some ready-to-go data: